 We at Virginia Hemophilia Foundation (VHF) want our members/constituents to be aware of our updated program registration guidelines.
 Updates include new language regarding late cancellations and coverage area.
 These guidelines are always available on our website and we will continue to have a box that you check and accept when you register for meetings, retreats, and other educational and community events, excluding fundraisers.

 With the support of sponsors and donors, VHF pays the cost associated with each event and must provide an accurate attendance count to event venues for food, beverage, and accommodations.
 Most costs are charged on a per-person basis and must be paid in advance which means that VHF does not recover any amount already paid for people who register but do not attend.
-At the start of the fiscal year, July 1, 2018, we began tracking the cost associated with late cancellations and no-shows and as of December 10, 2018 that total is close to $2,600.
+At the start of the fiscal year, July 1, 2018, we began tracking the cost associated with late cancellations and no-shows and as of December 10, 2018 that total is over $3,000.

 We understand that emergencies and extenuating circumstances may arise.
 Last minute cancellations or no-shows for any reason other than illness and/or family emergencies will be documented as such and VHF reserves the right to evaluate on a case-by case basis.